cysouw/graphicalgrammar/text/other.md

 The graphical illustrations in his book only deal with the internal structure of the part B, although this might be a coincidence due to the sparse usage of the illustrations.
 Hansen uses three different graphical approaches, all intended to illustrate hierarchical modification of constituents.
 The first approach is a "chinese boxes" or "Matryoshka dolls" visualisation in which modifiers are hierachically organised by drawing enclosing circles or boxes.
 One of his drawings is shown here in [@fig:hansen1933_93a] for a small part of the example [@next a].
 Hansen's second approach is particularly innovative, and I have not seen anything like this before or since.
 As shown in [@fig:hansen1933_93b] Hansen draws a *Planetskemaet* 'planetary scheme', in which a modifier is metaphorically compared to a planet or moon circling around another celectial body.

 Finally, he also uses a more 'regular' visualisation using hierarchically ordered brackets, with a Roman numeral I for the modified element and a Roman numeral II for the modifier.
 This approach is shown in [@fig:hansen1933_105] for part of the sentence [@next b].
 The use of Roman numerals is probably taken from Jespersen's *rang* notation [@jespersen1913: 31].
-The hierarchical brackets are also found in Jespersen's work (see [@sec:jespersen1921]), but Jespersen never seems to have applied this visualisation as consistently as Hansen does here.
+The hierarchical brackets are also found in Jespersen's work (see [@sec:jespersen1921]), but Jespersen never seems to have applied this visualisation as consistently as Hansen does here (see [@sec:jespersen1921]).

 ::: ex
 a.
-|
+| Danish [@hansen1933: 92, citing Karl Larsen]
 | saa har vi her en lille Samling ganske særligt fremragende Videnskabsmænd.
 | so here we have a small collection very special outstanding scientists
 | So here we have a small collection of very outstanding scientists.
 b.
-|
+| Danish [@hansen1933: 105, citing Karl Larsen]
 | Han udmærk‑ede sig ganske særligt ved en naiv Mangel paa Kendskab til alle praktiske Ting.
 | he mark-PAST REFL very special by a naive lack of knowledge for all practical matters
 | He was particularly distinguished by a naive lack of knowledge of all practical matters.